rainydayjules/VisitingTales/Documentation/Diane.md

 <par>
 Paolo encounters player on his way to player's farm and tells he is on the way to pick-up the player to the event.
 Paolo and player get on the bus.
 <br>
 Player and Paolo arrive in a museum.
 Diane is thrilled and takes player on a tour.
 Near the end of the tour, a man in a suit asks Diane about duplicate artifacts, and she explains.
 The man turns out to be Francesco, Diane's husband.
-While Francesco and Diane talk, some people come looking for him about work, and he has to leave..
+While Francesco and Diane talk, some people come looking for him about work, and he has to leave.
 Diane appears to be understanding.
 <br><br>
 Diane would stop visiting on Monday after the event
 </par>